uu/rails_datatables/README.md

     :type - string, the type of content in the column, for non-Ajax tables. 'html' will strip all HTML and sort on the inner value, as a string.
 Default is string.
     :sortable - boolean, allow this column to be sorted on.
 Default is true.
     :searchable - boolean, allow this column to be searched, for non-Ajax tables.
 Default is true.
-    :datasort - integer, use the indicated (0-indexed) column for sorting on this column :visible - boolean, set false to hide this column :sorting - array, controls the default sorting direction, and even alter the behaviour of the sort handler (i.e. only allow ascending sorting etc) using this parameter.

 #### AJAX Options

   When you're working with large datasets it's not reasonable to load everything on page load.
 Use an :ajax_source to load just the records that are being displayed, do custom searching (DB, Solr, etc).